Ailsworth: Churches

+There is a Methodist Chapel.
+The Methodist Chapel is closed 2020.
+The building is for sale at £250.000.
+Application to open a shop is in planning stage.

 Amenities

-In Ailsworth there is a medical practice, village shop, coffee house, recreation ground and children's play area.
+In Ailsworth there is a medical practice, coffee house, recreation ground and children's play area.

 The village does not have a public house with the nearest being The Prince of Wales Feathers and The Royal Oak in neighbouring Castor.
 The last pub that was open in the village was The Wheatsheaf which is now a private home situated at the end of Peterborough Road.